III Reconnaissance Command: Transfer to 3rd Air Force

 The AAF determined that its continental air forces would specialize in their training operations and that all their air support commands would be reassigned to Third Air Force.
 In August 1942, the command was one of the first reassigned to Third Air Force.
 This was followed by a move to Morris Field, North Carolina, a base in the Third Air Force area in November 1942.

-In October of 1942, AAF directed that half of the observation groups assigned to the command were to be reduced to 50% strength or less with their personnel used to form new tow target squadrons, or transferred to heavy bomber Operational Training Unit (OTU)s or Replacement Training Unit (RTU)s.
+In October 1942, AAF directed that half of the observation groups assigned to the command were to be reduced to 50% strength or less with their personnel used to form new tow target squadrons, or transferred to heavy bomber Operational Training Unit (OTU)s or Replacement Training Unit (RTU)s.
 The command continued to train light bomber crews.

 In August 1943, the command was redesignated the I Tactical Air Division with the intent that the command would engage in combined training with army ground forces.
 This included participation in maneuvers.
 The command became the III Tactical Air Division in the spring of 1944.
 In May 1944, the command began to specialize in training reconnaissance aircrews and organizations.
 In June 1945, this mission change was recognized by a change in name to III Reconnaissance Command.

 After the end of the war, the command moved to Rapid City Army Air Base, South Dakota in November 1945, and was inactivated there in April 1946.